bleykauf/aisim/README.md

 We now simulate the effect of the pulse length in two different ways.
-First, we neglect the motion of the atoms during the pulse by starting each run of the simulation with the initial state vector and atomic ensemble:
+First, we neglect the motion of the atoms in the $z$ direction, then we incorporate the Doppler effect caused by the finite temperature in $z$.

 ```python